robashton/blog/input/pages/Evented Github Adventure - Who writes the sweariest commit messages/content.markdown

-Okay, so now I've ran all my projections over all that crazy data
+Okay, so now I've ran all my projections over all that crazy data and have some results to show!

 - [Introduction to the EventStore](/entries/playing-with-the-eventstore.html)
 - [Pushing data into the EventStore](/entries/pushing-data-into-streams-in-the-eventstore.html)